englhardt/OneClassActiveLearning.jl/README.md

 > Holger Trittenbach, Adrian Englhardt, Klemens Böhm, "An overview and a benchmark of active learning for outlier detection with one-class classifiers", DOI: [10.1016/j.eswa.2020.114372](https://doi.org/10.1016/j.eswa.2020.114372), Expert Systems with Applications, 2021.

 ## Installation
-This package requires at least Julia 1.0.
+This package requires at least Julia 1.0 (latest tested version is 1.5).
 This package is not registered yet.
 Please use the following command to add the package with Pkg3.
 ```Julia
 using Pkg
 Pkg.add("https://github.com/englhardt/OneClassActiveLearning.jl.git")
 ```

-The results presented in the arXiv paper base on a previous version of the package and on Julia 0.6.
-To reproduce the experiment results from the arXiv paper, use the old package manager (with Pkg.clone) and checkout OneClassActiveLearning.jl at tag `v0.1.0`.

 ## Overview
 [One-class classifiers](https://en.wikipedia.org/wiki/One-class_classification) learn to identify if objects belong to a specific class, often used for outlier detection.